Bio-Prime/documentation/docs/index.md

 ![access1](./access1.png)

 This way primers can also be modified or deleted, if your assigned role allows you that option.
-This is described in the Customizing primer data section.
+This is described in detail in the "Editing primer data" section.

 ## Searching Primer Data

-Search options include normal and advanced search options.
+Search options include normal and advanced options.
-To access the search bar select the search icon and the bar will appear on the left.
+To access the search bar, select the search icon and the bar will appear on the left.
 When using normal search, the user can search solely based on the gene.

 ![search1](./search1.png)